KnpLabs/KnpPaginatorBundle/docs/templates.md

 - extra pagination template parameters

 Except from pagination parameters, others can be modified or adapted to some use cases.
-Usually its possible, you might need setting a route if default is not matched correctly (because of rendering in sub requests).
+Usually it's possible, you might need setting a route if default is not matched correctly (because of rendering in sub requests).
 Or adding additional query or view parameters.